If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 Why aloe vera is the nemesis of red and inflamed acne

 Actually, grapes aren’t the richest fruit for resveratrol at all.
-At 0.35mg, strawberries contain significantly more, cementing their status as the greatest fruit for acne of all.
+At 0.35mg, strawberries contain significantly more, cementing their status as the ultimate acne fruit.
 Many of the best studies used high concentration resveratrol as well, meaning that the quantities in grapes won’t be as amazing.

 But given the positive studies above, the resveratrol is a great bonus indeed (full article on resveratrol here).
-Remember to eat the skins, as that’s where the resveratrol is naturally concentrated, alongside 95% of the average grape’s total antioxidants, which acts in nature as a fungi-thwarting suit of armour.
+Most resveratrol is concentrated in the grape’s skins, along with 95% of the total antioxidants.

 Any downsides for acne?

-Worse still, the fiber is only a miniscule 0.9 grams, all of which is found in the skins.
+The biggest flaw with grapes is their relatively high sugar quantities.
+Both red and green contain 15 grams per 100 grams, alongside a small fibre count of 0.9 grams.
 All fruits contain some sugar, but fibre absorbs and slows its digestion, minimising the inflammation and formation of AGEs (advanced glycation end products – a type of free radical).
-The lack of fiber is itself detrimental because fiber acts as a fuel for acne-friendly strains of gut bacteria.

-What’s more, grapes contain no defensive plant toxins like oxalates, but they are a member of the high FODMAP fruit club.
+Grapes are also a member of the high FODMAP fruit club.
 If you’re sensitive to FODMAPs (more on these natural allergens here), then grapes could easily trigger a massive outbreak…

-…but if you’re not sensitive, then sugar is pretty much the only problem.
-Conventional grapes are dropping with pesticides, but luckily, the organic version is quite cheap (unlike raspberries or blueberries).
+…but if you’re not sensitive, then sugar is pretty much the only problem (apart from pesticides).

 The strategy – red vs green